Gay Comix: Publication history

 Kitchen Sink Press published the first five issues of Gay Comix; thereafter it was published by Bob Ross, publisher of the Bay Area Reporter gay newspaper.

-The first four issues were edited by Cruse; issues #5 through #13 were edited by Robert Triptow.
+The first four issues were edited by Howard Cruse; issues #5 through #13 were edited by Robert Triptow.
 Andy Mangels edited issues #14 to #25 and a special issue featuring Barela; Mangels changed the title to Gay Comics starting with issue #15, in part to divest it of the "underground" implications of "comix".

 Excerpts from Gay Comix were included in a 1989 anthology titled Gay Comics.